-John MacArthur reaches $800,000 settlement with California and LA County, ending Covid dispute
+John MacArthur reaches $800,000 settlement with California and LA County in Covid dispute

 A long-running dispute between John MacArthur, the state of California and Los Angeles County over Covid-19 lockdown rules appears finally to be at an end.